adalbertjnr/s3-copy-objects/README.md

-# simple golang script to copy buckets from content A to content B.
+# simple golang script to copy objects between buckets.

 why use it instead of the CLI?